Hope Vere Anderson

 About Hope

-The industrious youth Hope Vere Anderson went to work at age 15 earning a walloping 7 British pounds for a full week’s work at Edmundson’s, from which he paid his boat and bus fare to and from his parents’ home.
+Hope Vere Anderson was born on October 5, 1958 at Redlands Hospital, a private maternity hospital in Glasgow, Scotland.
+An industrious youth, Hope went to work at age 15 earning a walloping 7 British pounds for a full week’s work at Edmundson’s, from which he paid his boat and bus fare to and from his parents’ home.
 His business enterprises include natural farming, sustainable forestry, renewable energy generation, commercial real estate, tourism and heritage events, as well as art, antiques and property appraisals, with assets and holdings in Scotland, England and the United States.

 He is the Baron of Bannockburn and holder of the Dignity of the Barony of Bannockburn, Stirlingshire, Scotland and the Lordship of Sheriffhales, Shropshire, England by descent from the Veres of Castle Hedingham.
-Hope Vere Anderson was elected Clan Chieftain by the Clan Anderson Society in 1989 and served until 2010 when he was declared Clan Chief by Clan Anderson Society; continuing from 2010 to the present time.
+Hope Vere Anderson was elected Clan Chieftain by the Clan Anderson Society in 1989, continuing to the present time.

 He is descended from Charles Hope (second son of the First Earl of Hopetoun) and Catherine Vere (heiress to Sir William Vere [also Weir], Second Baronet of Blackwood), and descendant of the Hope Vere Andersons of Lesmahagow, Lanarkshire; hence the family name Hope Vere.